The Cards area in the Workbench is where you author and manage card templates.

 If using the API, use ISO86001 formatting to specify relative expiry durations.
 See more: Duration formats.

-Adding prioritisation to a card enables you to show the most relevant and urgent cards at the top of the feed.
+Adding prioritization to a card enables you to show the most relevant and urgent cards at the top of the feed.

 By default cards are ordered by the recency of the card being sent to the customer (or coming out of snooze), with the most recent cards shown on the top of the feed.

 There are two ways to configure priority: in the Workbench within a card template, or in the payload of an API request.
-Any value provided in the Workbench can be overridden by API.
+Any value provided in the Workbench can be overridden via API, as described in the Action Flow API guide.

 The priority value can be any number between 1 and 10, with 1 being the highest priority, and 10 being the lowest priority.
 Cards with higher priority appear higher in the card feed.